aeternity/AEXs/AEXS/aex-2.md

 ## Simple Summary

 The document approaches the technical specification about how a wallet provider (ex.
-BaseApp, Metamask) can interact with Aeternity enabled applications.
+BaseApp, MetaMask) can interact with Aeternity enabled applications.

 ## Motivation